mospy26/wamcalculator/README.md

 ### How to use it

 Read the sample_results.txt for a sample results file.
-Its very similar to an ini config file except there are no sections.
+Its very similar to an `.ini` config file except there are no sections.
 Lines parsed by the program looks like:
 ```sh
 # this means that COMP2222 is of 2 credit points (CP), and the mark obtained is 50
 COMP2222 = 50,2